scape-foundation/earth-txt/README.md

 ## Contributing

 Contributions from the public are welcome.

-### Using the issue tracker 💡

-The issue tracker is the preferred channel for bug reports and features requests.
-[GitHub issues](https://github.com/scape-foundation/earth.txt/issues)

-### Issues and labels 🏷

-The bug tracker utilizes several labels to help organize and identify issues.

-### Guidelines for bug reports 🐛

-Use the GitHub issue search — check if the issue has already been reported.
+Refer to the [contribution guidelines](CONTRIBUTING.md) for information on contributing to this project.